brans-ss/mc-python/README.md

+sample code from my main.py
-#generate a message based on a spritesheet (the spritesheet has all the letters, numbers & some special characters)
+generate a message based on a spritesheet (the spritesheet has all the letters, numbers & some special characters)

 	def generate_message(message, pos, scale, gap, special_flags = None):
 		if special_flags == "inv.man.digit":